KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I tried grits as a kid and didn't like them.
 I've recently been told by friends that I just haven't had the right grits.

-When they were on the DjangoCon US lunch buffet, I had to try them.
+When I saw grits the DjangoCon US lunch buffet, I had to try them.
 I still don't like them, but it was an experience!

 North Carolina-inspired lunch
 ![](djangocon-us-2024-recap-images/shrimp-and-grits.jpg)